dylan-thinnes/math-parser/README.md

 Currently, it only deals with integral mathematics.

 # Usage
+This package exports two root modules - Expr and MathParse.
+Please use Expr.
+MathParse simply re-exports Expr and is around for legacy compatibility, please do not use it.

+## Supported Operators
 Currently, MathParse supports the following operators, in the following precedence (highest to lowest):